G530 Simulator Enterprise Edition (Now Compatible with X-Plane!)

 - System Memory: 4GB Minimum Recommended (for single computer use)

 - Computer Setup: Please note that a two computer configuration with both computers linked via a local network is recommended for optimum performance, compared to a single computer configuration.
-The G530 Simulator is compatible with Windows XP, Vista, Windows 7 and Windows 8.
+The G530 Simulator is compatible with Windows XP, Vista, Windows 7, Windows 8 and Windows 10.

 We welcome the opportunity to help you learn more about our products.
 If you have questions before purchasing the G530 Simulator Enterprise Edition, please contact us via our support ticket system.